 I keep imagining Tarantino spitting in Uma’s face and strangling her with a chain for KILL BILL.
 How many images of women in media do we celebrate that showcase abuse?
 When did this become normalized ‘entertainment’?
 When violence against women is used as a plot device to make the characters stronger then we have a problem.
 It is not empowering to be beaten and raped, yet so many films make it their ‘phoenix’ moment for women.
 We don’t need abuse in order to be powerful.
 We already are.

-SELF-REVELATION IN STORYTELLING
+SELF-REVELATION IN OTHER FORMS OF STORYTELLING

 Compare Truby’s concept of self-revelation with another professional story guru Dan Harmon, who writes: